isThatAFife/DiamondsInTheRust/README.md

 Once players reach the end by either completing the story or reaching a GAME OVER screen, they will be presented with a button to restart from the beginning.

 Choices can be made either by clicking the buttons or using number keys 1-4.

+### Future Implementations

+  - Add a soundtrack and sound effects to further immerse the player.

+## Accessibility

+I have been mindful during coding to ensure that the website is as accessible friendly as possible.
+I have achieved this by:

+  - Using semantic HTML.
+  - Using descriptive alt attributes on images on the site.
+  - Ensuring that there is a sufficient colour contrast throughout the site.

+  ---